Robinpig/Note/docs/CS/DB/Redis/persist.md

 * When the child is done rewriting the file, the parent gets a signal, and appends the in-memory buffer at the end of the file generated by the child.
 * Now Redis atomically renames the new file into the old one, and starts appending new data into the new file.

-Whenever you issue a [BGREWRITEAOF](https://redis.io/commands/bgrewriteaof) Redis will write the shortest sequence of commands needed to rebuild the current dataset in memory.
+Whenever you issue a `BGREWRITEAOF` Redis will write the shortest sequence of commands needed to rebuild the current dataset in memory.
+#### rewriteAppendOnlyFileBackground

 call by: